ofwonogodwin/internship-assessment/README.md

 Write a simple python script in a file `transcribe.py` that transcribes a given audio file to text in a given language text(English and any other 5 local Ugandan languages).

 Your script should do the following:
 - Ask the user to provide path to the audio file (/path/to/audio_file).
-Audio length less than 5 minutes
+Audio length less than 5 minutes meaning an audio with length greater than 5 minutes shouldn't be permitted.
 - Ask the user to choose a target language (English, Luganda, Runyankole, Ateso, Lugbara or Acholi) in which the audio is.
 - Transcribe the audio file into text into the target language.